Pibor

 Pibor, also called Pibor Post, is a town in eastern South Sudan.

 Location

 Pibor located in Pibor County, in Pibor Administrative Area, in eastern South Sudan, near the border with Ethiopia.
 It lies approximately 342 km, by road, northeast of Juba, the capital and largest city of the country.
 After creation of new states, it became part of Boma State.

 Overview

-Pibor or Post Post is a colonial era outpost built in 1912 by the British and was originally called Fort Bruce.
-The town serves as the headquarters of Pibor County, one of the constituent counties of the Jonglei State before creation of new states in 2015.
+Pibor or Pibor Post was a colonial era outpost built in 1912 by the British and was originally called Fort Bruce.
+The town served as the headquarters of Pibor County before the emergence of Greater Pibor Administrative Area/GPAA in 2014 after the Cobra fighting with the government of South Sudan.
+It was one of the constituent counties of the Jonglei State before creation of new states in 2015, including Greater Pibor Administrative Area and the defunct Boma State.
 The Pibor River, formed by the confluence of several smaller streams, begins its journey at Pibor.
 The river then flows north, receiving the Akobo River near Akobo.
 Eventually, after receiving the Gilo River and the Bela River, it joins the Baro River to form the Sobat River.